viamrobotics/docs/docs/mobility/motion/_index.md

 ## Configuration

-You need to configure frames for your robot's components with the [frame system](../frame-system/).
+You need to configure frames for your machine's components with the [frame system](../frame-system/).
 This defines the spatial context within which the motion service operates.

 The motion service itself is enabled on the robot by default, so you do not need to do any extra configuration in the [Viam app](https://app.viam.com/) to enable it.